beckn/protocol-server/prod-setup.md

 **Note**: Ensure that the installation steps above are completed before generating key pairs.
 Save your keys in a secure location.

-# Setups required for BAP/BPP (Client & Network) - Docker-based Setup on Cloud
+# Setups required for Protocol-Server (Client & Network) - Docker-based Setup on Cloud

 We tested this setup on an Ubuntu machine, and root access is required.